 Instance details Details server configuration details, such as version and number of engines.

-In Sybase Displays resource consumption during the selected time frame, of the selected instance, as collected by the Precise for Sybase Collector agent Space Allocation Displays the total free space and total used space (in MB) during the selected time frame, of all the files in the selected instance, as collected by the Collect Space Utilization process.
+In Sybase Displays resource consumption during the selected time frame, of the selected instance, as collected by the selected instance, as collected by the Collect Space Utilization process.